activatedgeek/blog/site/contents/ref/hb/common-yardsticks.md

 - Color Presses - c.
 1890 CE
 - First mass car ownership - 1908 CE, Ford Model-T
 - Solution of the DNA structure - 1953
+- SI units - 1960, at the 11th General Conference for Weights and Measures

 ### Healthcare